 - 6.4.1.
-At DFAT's discretion, an Australia Awards Scholarship may be deferred to allow the awardee to commence at a later date within the academic year for which the scholarship is offered.
-A deferral to commence at a later date within the academic year may be approved for a variety of reasons including pregnancy, visa issues and family or work responsibilities.
+At DFAT's discretion, an Australia Awards Scholarship may be deferred to allow the awardee to commence later within the academic year for which the scholarship is offered.
+A deferral to commence later within the academic year may be approved for a variety of reasons including pregnancy, visa issues and family or work responsibilities.
 Awardees may be responsible for visa extension costs resulting from deferrals. - 6.4.2.
-Only in very exceptional cases where the cause is beyond the control of the awardee (e.g. visa processing delays or where foundation courses are only available in first semester) may an Australia Awards Scholarship be deferred until the following academic year.
+Only in very exceptional cases where the cause is beyond the control of the awardee (e.g. border or travel restrictions as a result of COVID-19, visa processing delays or where foundation courses are only available in first semester) may an Australia Awards Scholarship be deferred until the following academic year or later if impacted by COVID-19 related border restrictions.
 Work or family commitments, health issues (excluding disability) or not being able to meet the English language requirements are not acceptable reasons for deferral beyond the year for which the scholarship is offered.
-The awardee will need to decline the offer and reapply when they are ready to start their studies in Australia. - 6.4.3.
-Awardees requesting a deferral must do so after they have accepted their scholarship and signed their scholarship contract, and before they arrive in Australia.
+The awardee will need to decline the offer and reapply when they are ready to start their studies in Australia. - 6.4.3. {A} Awardees requesting a deferral must do so after they have accepted their scholarship and signed their scholarship contract, and before they arrive in Australia.
 Awardees who wish to defer should contact the relevant Program Area as soon as possible after receiving the scholarship offer.
-After the deferral period, Awardees who commence their scholarship study program will be entitled to the conditions and entitlements in their original contract with DFAT. - 6.4.4.
-Awardees should be aware that in some cases, the Program Area or the institution may request or require a deferral of their scholarship, for example to ensure that awardees with disability are mobilised successfully and have access to all necessary support and reasonable adjustments (see Chapter 9 for more information.)
+After the deferral period, Awardees who commence their scholarship study program will be entitled to the conditions and entitlements in their original contract with DFAT. - 6.4.4. {A} Awardees should be aware that in some cases, the Program Area or the institution may request or require a deferral of their scholarship, for example due to COVID-19 border or travel restrictions or to ensure that awardees with a disability are mobilised successfully and have access to all necessary support and reasonable adjustments (see Chapter 9 for more information).
 Awardees will be consulted where a deferral is contemplated.
-DFAT has the final decision on deferred start dates. - 6.4.5.
-Awardees who are granted a deferral must complete the next available Initial Academic Program. - 6.4.6.
-Only Program Areas, or DFAT Scholarships and Alumni Branch, in consultation with partner governments where relevant, are able to approve a scholarship deferral.
-Program Areas are responsible for processing the deferral variation in OASIS. - 6.4.7.
-Institutions may propose deferring a scholarship commencement date until a later session if more time is required for the institution to put in place reasonable adjustments for an awardee with disability (see Chapter 9) or if the awardee will not be able to arrive in Australia in time to undertake an IAP and start on the course start date.
+DFAT has the final decision on deferred start dates.

+- 6.4.5. {A} Awardees who are granted a deferral must complete the next available Initial Academic Program. - 6.4.6. {P} Only Program Areas, or DFAT Global Partnerships and Program Branch, in consultation with partner governments where relevant, can approve a scholarship deferral.
+Program Areas are responsible for processing the deferral variation in OASIS. - 6.4.7. {I} Institutions may propose deferring a scholarship commencement date until a later session if more time is required for the institution to put in place reasonable adjustments for an awardee with disability (see Chapter 9) or if the awardee will not be able to arrive in Australia in time to undertake an IAP and start on the course start date.